There’s no denying that starting a new side hustle is one of the most effective ways to boost your monthly income.

 Bartending is another classic weekend job, and it’s also how a lot of my friends have made money over the last few years.

 Nightlift is always busy on Friday and Saturday nights.
 So, you can hold down a day job and make extra cash with weekend shifts at your local bar or club.

 Bartenders earn $11.39 per hour according to the Bureau of Labor Statistics.
-However, tips make a massive difference in pay, and many of my friends clear $500 in a weekend of bartending work.
+However, tips make a massive difference in pay, and many of my friends make $250 or even more in a night of bartending work.

 14. Help Out With Events

 Another popular weekend side hustle idea you can try is to help out with local events.

 Event staffing jobs are an excellent way to make money on weekends while attending some cool and fun events.
 And if you can get gigs for concerts or sports games, it’s even better.